karlospn/mytechramblings-site-source-code/content/posts/dotnet-httpclient-basic-usage-scenarios.md

 ## netstat output

 - TCP connections are being reused.
-- If the application remains idle for 2 minutes, then the TCP connection will get closed by the operating systen.
-The next request will force the creation of a new TCP connection.
 - The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection will be closed and won't be reused anymore.
 The next request will force the creation of a new TCP connection.

 {{< video src="/videos/httpclient-scenario4.mp4" type="video/mp4" preload="auto" >}}